Unsere Lebensmittel verlieren Nährstoffe

 The answer is uncomfortable because it concerns our entire food system.

-The Dilution Effect.
-In the 1980s, researchers Jarrell and Beverly first demonstrated what is now known as the dilution effect: the higher the yield of a plant, the lower its nutrient density.
+The dilution effect.
+In the 1980s, researchers Jarrell and Beverly first demonstrated what is now known as the dilution effect: the higher a plant's yield, the lower its nutrient density.
 The plant grows faster than it can absorb minerals.
 The result: larger, heavier, but emptier fruits and vegetables.

 Premature harvesting and long transport routes.
-A tomato harvested unripe and ending up in the supermarket after a week of transport never had the chance to fully develop its nutrients.
+A tomato that is harvested unripe and ends up in the supermarket after a week of transport never had the chance to fully develop its nutrients.
 Ripeness develops in the field — not in the truck.

-Biochemist Donald Davis from the University of Texas summarized it this way: People in Western societies are starving despite being overweight.
-Energy supply is assured — but micronutrients are lacking.
+Biochemist Donald Davis from the University of Texas summarized it as follows: People in Western societies are starving despite being overweight.
+The energy supply is secured — but there is a lack of micronutrients.

 What nutrient density really means